unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 {: .language-python}
 ![Output of plotting sample](../fig/03_training_history_1_rmse.png)

 This looks very promising!
-Our loss ("mse") is dropping nicely and while it maybe keeps fluctuating a bit it does end up at fairly low *mse* values.
+Our metric ("RMSE") is dropping nicely and while it maybe keeps fluctuating a bit it does end up at fairly low *RMSE* values.
-But the *mse* is just the *mean* squared error, so we might want to look a bit more in detail how well our just trained model does in predicting the sunshine hours.
+But the *RMSE* is just the root *mean* squared error, so we might want to look a bit more in detail how well our just trained model does in predicting the sunshine hours.

 ## Evaluate our model
 There is not a single way to evaluate how a model performs.
 But there is at least two very common approaches.
 For a *classification task* that is to compute a *confusion matrix* for the test set which shows how often particular classes were predicted correctly or incorrectly.
 For the present *regression task* however, it makes more sense to compare true and predicted values in simple scatter plot.